 First, a brief intro to emotions.
 Emotions are multi-faceted and full-body experiences whose role encompasses the following:

-• Readying behavioral responses to an inciting event, whether occurring in the external environment or mental awareness
+• Readying behavioral responses to an inciting event, whether occurring in the external environment or in mental awareness

 • Guiding decision-making towards options most likely to be to the benefit of the organism